-The training fee is \$650.
+The training fee is \$495.
 This cost includes all training materials but does not include travel, accommodations, or lunch.
-There are no scholarships available at this time, and we encourage each applicant who has a relationship with an employer or a private sponsor to inquire about financial assistance to attend the training if needed.
-You can also research and contact the following programs to see if you qualify for their support: Vocational Rehabilitation, Idaho Employment and Training Services, Department of Labor, Equus Workforce Solutions.
-If you are currently employed and will need to take time off work to attend the training, please discuss this with your supervisor before applying.
-We cannot compensate you for lost wages due to taking time off work, and you will not be permitted to leave training early to go to work or attend appointments.
+There are no scholarships available at this time, and we encourage each applicant who has a relationship with an employer, Vocational Rehabilitation, or a private sponsor to inquire about financial assistance to attend the training if they are not able to pay out of pocket.
+If you are currently employed and will need to take time off work to attend the training, please discuss this with your supervisor and obtain required permissions before applying.
+You will not be compensated for lost wages due to taking time off work, and you will not be permitted to leave training early to go to work or attend appointments.